tradecblood/5_minute_trader_training/README.md

 Please ensure your usage is considerate of other group members.

 ---

-## ⏳ Daily Usage Limit

-Currently, the AI agent has a **daily request limit** that resets each evening.
-This is because it uses the *free* version of Claude.

-Please ensure your usage is considerate of other group members.

----

  # 📚 Community Learning Roadmap (Our Detailed Learning Plan):